Keep Your Pet Cozy in the Cold With Winter Dog Accessories

-- Accepted by dogs who do not like booties
+- It is accepted by dogs who do not like booties.

-- Will need to be reapplied two to three times a week in snowy conditions
+- It will need to be reapplied two to three times a week in snowy conditions.

-- Does not give the same level of protection as provided by booties
+- It does not give the same level of protection as provided by booties.

 You know how great it feels when you are a bit chilly and then you pull on a fleece jumper?
 Well, it is precisely the same for your dog.
 For those canines with thin coats, and for both old and young dogs, a fleece jumper can provide an extra level of warmth that allows them to feel super snug and warm.
 Dogs with any kind of joint issues are also likely to suffer more in the cold, so keeping them warm becomes a priority.

 There are many different designs.
 Some fleeces provide coverage just across the back and rib area, while others go up to the neck and extend right down the front legs.
 Many are designed so that your dog can still go to the toilet without removing them first, but that does depend on getting the fit just right.